Contract on commissioned processing

 2. activation for the upload of order data

-Only after the registration is completed will the account be activated for uploading order data to our server.
-The registration information is stored on the speech recognition server and is physically and logically separated from billing data (see section VII.
+The account will only be activated for the upload of order data to our server after the registration has been completed.
+The registration information is stored on the voice recognition server and is physically and logically separated from billing data (see section VII.
 Data processing infrastructure).

-3. purchase of time contingents via the online store.
+3. purchase of time quotas via the online shop

-The use of automated speech recognition is enabled on the basis of time quotas.
-The time quotas can be purchased in advance in the form of credit codes via our online store.
-These codes are generated by our activation server (logically and physically separated from the speech recognition server) and sent by e-mail.
+The use of automated speech recognition is made possible on the basis of time quotas.
+The time quotas can be purchased in advance in the form of credit codes via our online shop.
+These codes are generated by our activation server (logically and physically separate from the speech recognition server) and sent by e-mail.
 The codes are not personal and can be used by any (but registered) person to top up their own time quota.

 V. Processing of individual orders

-As “processing of individual orders” we describe here the upload of an audio file to our server, the processing there and the download of the finished results until the deletion of the individual order data.
-The order data is stored on the server only as long as it is necessary for the purposes of processing.
+As “processing of individual orders” we describe here the uploading of an audio file to our server, the processing there and the download of the finished results until the deletion of the individual order data.
+The order data is only stored on the server for as long as is necessary for the purposes of the processing.
 Afterwards, the order data is restored to your computer and stored there locally by you.

-Uploading to our server is done via a secure connection.
-File names are pseudonymized by random but unique names before processing.
+The upload to our server takes place via a secure connection.
+File names are pseudonymised by random but unique names before processing.
 When using f4transcript already during the upload.

 For processing, the audio file is decoded by the speech recognition algorithm and converted into a text file.
 The audio file is deleted immediately after successful conversion to a text file.
-The finished text file is encrypted with the job’s public key and cached on the server for retrieval.
+The finished text file is encrypted with the job’s public key and temporarily stored on the server for retrieval.

-The server reports a status to the client for each job.
-Successfully converted jobs report the status to the client and activate the “Download” button there.
+The server reports a status for each job to the client.
+Successfully implemented jobs report the status to the client and activate the “Download” button there.

-Once the server receives the successful download message, the file is finally deleted from the server.
+As soon as the server receives the message about the successful download, the file is finally deleted from the server.

-If an error occurred during the upload, e.g. due to an unrecognized file format or the connection being terminated, the incomplete audio file is immediately deleted from the server.
-The client will then receive a corresponding message
+If an error occurs during the upload, e.g. because of an unrecognised file format or the connection is interrupted, the incomplete audio file is immediately deleted from the server.
+The client then receives a corresponding message.

-If a result is not picked up after 14 days, you will receive a notice by e-mail.
+If a result is not collected after 14 days, you will receive a reminder by e-mail.
 If this notice remains unanswered, you will receive another reminder after 7 days.
-If the 7-day collection period specified therein expires, the order data will be deleted and the client will be informed of this by e-mail.
+If the 7-day collection period specified in this reminder expires, the order data will be deleted and the customer will be informed of this by e-mail.

 VI.
 Duration of data storage and data deletion

-With regard to the duration of data storage and data deletion, a distinction must be made as follows:
+With regard to the duration of data storage and data deletion, the following differentiation must be made:

 The infrastructure used for data processing is divided into four physically independent areas.
-You will be informed of the infrastructure used by the TOMs in the annex to the ADV.
-This in detail:
+These are in detail: